 Should I share LinearB or Swarmia dashboards with individual contributors?

 Mostly yes, with caveats.
 Team-level metrics (cycle time trends, PR review depth) shared with the team improve learning and retro conversations.
 Individual-level metrics shared as performance signals usually backfire because they over-index measurable outputs and ignore non-measurable contributions.
-The pattern that works: team can see team metrics; managers can see individual signals as one input among many; performance reviews integrate qualitative assessments primarily.
+The pattern that works: the team can see team metrics, managers can see individual signals as one input among many, and performance reviews integrate qualitative assessments primarily.

 Is gitStream PR automation specifically why teams pick LinearB?